harishkumarforeverr/Node.js-ps-Andrew-Mead/mongodb agrreative functions/readme.md

-0. to start the mongodb server type these in git blash terminal mongod.exe --dbpath ~/db
+0. to start the mongodb server type these in git blash terminal mongod.exe --dbpath ~/db  then type mongo in the terminal

 1. show dbs